You manage availability on the Test Options or Survey Options page.

 In the Show Results and Feedback to Students section, you can set which results and feedback are available to students after they complete a test or survey.
 You can set one or two rules using the drop-down lists.
 You cannot choose some rules in combination.
 After you select a rule in the first drop-down list, some may not appear in the second drop-down list.

 If conflicts in rules occur, the most permissive settings for that user or group of users is granted.
 For example, students will receive the greatest number of attempts and longest availability time.

-The following image shows the two default options applied to tests: After Submission and Score.
+The following image shows the two default options applied to tests: After Submission and Score per Question.
 If you make no changes in this section, students see their overall test scores and the scores earned for each individual question after they submit their tests.
 Select more options to determine what else they see, such as the correct answers or your feedback.

 Students can always see their overall test scores.
 You cannot change that option from this page.
 If you do not want them to see their scores yet, access the Grade Center column's contextual menu and hide the column from students.
 However, when you hide a test column from students, they see nothing about the test in My Grades.
 When they access the test in the content area, they receive a message stating when they submitted the test.
 No scores appear.